cusiman7/Static-Fire/README.md

 + **link**

     *Optional*.
 If your article is primarily a link to some other content this will make the header of the article be a link.
-This will also populate the feed entry with an "alternate" of the link and a "related" of the url to this page instead of the usual which is an "alternate" to the article itself.
+This will also populate the feed entry with an "alternate" of the link and a "related" of the url of the article instead of the usual which is an "alternate" to the article itself.

 ### Config
 Static Fire looks for a file called "config" next to it.
 Config lines are simple key values that split on the first space.